OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 - run `firebase deploy --only hosting:dev-ottaaproject` for deploying it on dev.
  * [Web Page](https://ottaaproject.com)

-#### As a developer
+### As a developer

-##### Report an issue
+#### Report an issue

-Provide a lot of information about the bug.
+Provide as muc information as possible about the bug.
 Mention the version of OTTAA Project and explain how the problem can be reproduced.

 ### Code Contributions